 His more recent wooden sculptures and exploration of digital media are compulsive viewing and people are often fascinated by their fluctuating lights or by the translucence of his acrylic works, imbuing a resolutely contemporary texture to his rather classical and academic shapes.
 Once metamorphosed into static effigies, his model’s forms surprisingly retain their motion; the artist’s skilful attention to details brings out their countenance and personality.
 The translucence of the acrylic lets light reflect the vitality and the dynamic of the pose.
 Likewise, the dual tone of the wood pieces produces highlights that appears or wanes depending on the point of view, changing the appearance and texture of the sculpture’ s topography.
 The stiffness and strength of these materials are distinctively opposed to the softness and suppleness of the body, yet, under the hands of the sculptor, the curves of the flesh and folds of skin are delicately suggested in a celebration of the beauty, energy and sensuality of these women.

-“My creations do not convey any particular message, do not attempt any conceptual or symbolist exploration, nor do they search to be innovative at all cost.
-I am rather trying to simply capture the beauty and sensuality of my subjects of study.
+“Through my creations I am trying to capture the beauty and sensuality of my subjects of study.
 When it comes to art, I am chiefly concerned with beauty, emotion and mastery of my craft.
 I am hoping that people find my work enchanting rather than thought provoking.”